facebook/PathPicker/README.md

 and anything else you can dream up!

 ## Requirements
-PathPicker should work with most Bash environments and requires Python ~2.7.
+PathPicker should work with most Bash environments and requires Python >2.6 and <3.0.

 ZSH is supported as well but won't have a few features like alias expansion.

 ## Installing PathPicker